dbolingpub/FCND-3D-Estimation-CPP/project_writeup.md

 ![Step 6: Flight Test V4](./misc/Step6_TestV4Result.png)
 <br/>Flight Test V4

-After working to tune the parameters, I a was able to achieve a reasonable level of accuracy with my flight.
+After working to tune the parameters, I was able to achieve a reasonable level of accuracy with my flight.

 Upon completion, I received the following feedback: